arvindsaik/C-Compiler/Report.md

 /* 1 ) Test case for string not terminated
 2 ) Test for unbalanced paranthesis;
 3 ) Test for stray characters
-4 ) Missing ;
-5 ) Multiline comment not terminated
+4 ) Multiline comment not terminated
 */

 int main(){